NVIDIA Kubernetes Launch Kit

 Spectrum-X networking with --spectrum-x flag.
 Supports hwplb, swplb, uniplane, and none multiplane modes.

-For Spectrum-X configuration, refer to the [TECH PREVIEW] NVIDIA Spectrum-X NIC Configuration page.
+For Spectrum-X details, refer to the Spectrum-X Configuration page.

 --save-deployment-files ./deployments